 Going global is all about acting local

-Localisation extends the ROI of your video ad as understanding the nuances of the language, culture, and values ensures your video ad will resonate with your audience.
+Localization extends the ROI of your video ad as understanding the nuances of the language, culture, and values ensures your video ad will resonate with your audience.
 So, at pre-production, it pays to invest in a professional script translation — armed with the relevant search terms from the Google Ads Keyword Planner — to capture an easy colloquial voice.
 This side-steps the embarrassing possibilities of jarring, offensive, or uncomfortable wording.
 It also allows you to think through the subject matter, sentence structure, and speed of the spoken language.
 It’s always best to provide unique content for each country.
-And remember to allow for localisation costs in your initial budget.
+And remember to allow for localization costs in your initial budget.

 3 Consider the practicalities